 Dreamcatchers are used to attract negative energy, spirits, and nightmares.
 Therefore, they were often placed above beds, living areas, or at different entry points around the house, such as doorways and windows.

-You can use it the same way or put your twist on it, like using it in your car.
 However, it would be out of context or even against its purpose to have it on a t-shirt or as an accessory, for example.

 Dreamcatchers can be offensive cultural appropriation or a heartwarming appreciation of Native American culture.
 The difference between those two can be simple.